 Emergency preparedness from the Red Cross includes making shelters available during severe weather and disasters.

 Learn From Every Storm

-Replenish your emergency supplies after a storm so you’ll be ready for the next one.
+Replenish your emergency supplies after a storm so you'll be ready for the next one.
 Ask yourself and your family how well the emergency plan worked.
-What worked and what didn’t?
+What worked and what didn't?
 In what areas can you improve?
+Restock foods for emergency preparedness in the future.
 Use your experience and that of neighbors and colleagues to refine your supplies and emergency plan.

 This tool does not provide medical advice.
 See additional information: